One thing above all can make project leadership easier: an enthusiastic project team.

-It’s our individuality that builds a strong team.
+It’s harnessing our individuality that builds a strong team.
 All of the research I have seen shows that a diverse team has a greater capacity for creative problem-solving and wise decision-making.
-But, as Samad Aidane told us in last week’s article:
+But, as Samad Aidane told us in his article:

 If you are going to stretch someone; if you are going to delegate good quality, demanding work: do so whole-heartedly.
 When you give people responsibility, you must trust them fully and let them stand or fall on their own performance.

 Your team members need confidence that what you are asking of them is reasonable.
 No one likes a futile challenge.
 That’s where a plan comes in.
 For your project team, your plan provides certainty.
-And for each team member, it gives them clarity.
+And for each team member, it gives them clarity about what you (and their colleagues) expect of them.
 These build trust in you as a leader, and self-confidence for your team.

 There is so much you can do to build a sense of ‘teamness’ among your project team.
 And little of it needs a big investment of time, nor especially money.
 What matters most is a sense of common purpose and collaboration.

 This could sit equally as an item under the need for a plan.
 What is the ‘why’ of your project?
 When your team members understand why you are asking them to do it, as well as what you are asking them to do, they will be far more motivated, individually.
 And when that reason is a good one and links into a shared set of values, then it develops a sense of a common purpose.
 Now, your project team members each see their own role as contributing to something worthwhile.